Trigger Point Therapy - Self Help for Common Shoulder Pain

-Whilst it's not a substitute for professional care, treating your own trigger points will often help to relieve painful symptoms - and can be easier than you might expect!
+Whilst it's not usually a substitute for professional care, treating your own trigger points will often help to relieve painful symptoms

 Treating your own trigger points isn't likely to provide the same outcome as you would get from treatment from a therapist, but it can be remarkably effective, and is something that we almost always prescribe for clients, between treatments.

 Try first to use your fingers to apply pressure to the muscle, and to see if you can feel for a taut band or knot.
 Press with one finger on the exact spot and you should elicit pain (this can be local or referred).

 Once you get used to the concept of treating trigger points, equipment such as hard balls and pressure tools can be used to amplify pressure and reduce stress on your fingers.